faqihza/reinforcement-learning-an-introduction/README.md

 # reinforcement-learning-an-introduction
 Implementation in Matlab

-All codes based on example and exercise in
+All codes based on example and exercise in book entitled below:

 ### Reinforcement Learning
 ### An Introduction